distractedm1nd/prism/API.md

 It makes sense and is necessary to build different frontends in order to use the transparency dictionaries.
-In the following section, we will provide a brief overview of the most important interfaces for interacting with Deimos.
+In the following section, we will provide a brief overview of the most important interfaces for interacting with Prism.

 ### Update the Dictionary